pgdogdev/docs/docs/features/load-balancer/index.md

     ```

     This is useful when the data in the table(s) has been recently updated and you want to avoid errors caused by replication lag.
-This often manifests with "record not-found"-style errors, for example:
+This often manifests as "record not-found"-style errors, for example:

     ```
     ActiveRecord::RecordNotFound (Couldn't find User with 'id'=9999):
     ```

-    While sending read queries to the primary adds load, it is often necessary in real-time systems not equipped to handle replication delays.
+    While sending read queries to the primary adds load, it is often necessary in real-time systems that are not equipped to handle replication delays.

 #### Read-only transactions